oolekk/sqrlrcrd.com/README.md

     assembly

-Then cd to target dir, and run:
+Then cd to target dir and run:

     java -jar sqrlrcrd.com-lift-assembly-1.0.jar